detentiondatadashboard/detention_data_dashboard/doc/functional_design.md

 - Inputs: drop down options for output format and data selection
 - Outputs: files, tables, and charts

+Name: Download
+- what it does: it produces a file
+- Inputs: type of file and data/charts to include
+- Outputs: file for download

+Name: Visualization
+-what it does: produces a table or chart
+-Inputs: data to include and format of chart or table
+-outputs: chart or table

 Name: Database
 - What it does: it stores spreadsheets and shape files
 - Inputs: requests from users
 - Outputs: files, tables, and charts

-Name: Download
-- what it does: it produces a file
-- Inputs: type of file and data/charts to include
-- Outputs: file for download

 Dataframes/ Database: